-1) Open (+) and closed (-) (primary/secondary air control-
+- 1) Open (+) and closed (-) (convection air controller) - Open (+) and closed (-) (primary/secondary air controller)

 4.4 Positioning of the type plate

 Here we show where you can find the type plate.
 You received a copy of the type plate with the stove.
 You can find a copy of the type plate of your stove on the back of the manual you get with your stove.